alwell/Book_details/booksoverview.md

 - **Letters on Vipassanā**
 A compilation of letters discussing the development of vipassanā, the understanding of the present moment, in daily life.
 Contains over 40 quotes from the original scriptures and commentaries.

+- **Introduction to the Buddistscriptures**
+An Introduction to the Buddhist scriptures with the aim to encourage the reader to study the texts themselves.
+The book has a particular emphasis to help with the development of right understanding of all phenomena of life, at the present moment.
+It is a follow-up to Nina van Gorkom 's book "The Buddha's Path".

 ### Books translated by Nina van Gorkom